 There’s a meme floating around (I choose that verb deliberately) regarding humorous responses to noise pollution.
 It’s not always funny, though, this daily hazard of incessant public announcements, music, phones, sirens and other environmental nuisances.
-It drove me out of London to rural France for eighteen months so that I could catch up on some sleep.
+It drove me out of London to rural France for a year so that I could catch up on some sleep.
 What is rarely addressed is the impact of non-mechanical noise, the personal, physiological racket (aside from shouting) due to the general inability of the population to move quietly and with composure.

 Despite putting a polite but firm message on the front door to my block of flats, my previous neighbours continued to slam it shut before stampeding through the hallway and up the stairs like a herd of rampaging bison.
 The whole place quaked, books fell from shelves, and as my work area was right under the blight path, I became seriously concerned about the detrimental effects on my hard drive – and nerves.
 In addition, their sex life consisted of what sounded like vigorous trampolining and great thudding wrestling matches.
 When I asked them to tone it down, they snarled: ”Just be grateful we’re not having orgies these days.”
 Luckily they went back to Australia (which is as far away as I can hope for).
 Unluckily, they were replaced with more bison.

 Watching people thumping along the pavement and lugging themselves through life is painful, and it’s got nothing to do with size.
 Some of the most delicate people have the heaviest feet.
 The nation is either trying to assert its existence above the continuous clamour or is exhausted by its fight with gravity.
 Either way, it could do with some relief.